 Fast forward 2008 ⚡️

-Starbucks implement first-ever rewards program, offering free refills on brewed coffee, a free drink with every pound of beans purchased and free drink customisation for loyalty program members.
-It blew up & 53% of Starbucks US revenue today is driven by the loyalty program.
+Starbucks implemented the first-ever rewards program, offering free refills on brewed coffee, a free drink with every pound of beans purchased and free drink customisation for loyalty program members.
+It blew up & 53% of Starbucks’ US revenue today is driven by the loyalty program.

 So, what clicked, really?

 And what everyone should keep in mind while building a loyalty program.

 An average Starbucks customer drinks 1.2 coffees or $3.50 per day on Starbucks coffee.
 Plus, it’s a Monday to Friday use case ~ 250 days a year.
 That’s huge.

 2/ Natural friction points 🐌

 This high-frequency use case results in mundane tasks.
 Go to a Starbucks → stand in queue → pay for coffee (cash) → get the change → pickup your order → commute to work.
 Think of it repeating ~250 times a year.
 The delta of moving is immense.

 3/ The right benefits 💰